SeeligA/woerdle-zehla/README.md

 ```
 This will start the GUI.
 Check out the settings options to manage additional aspects of the tool.

+## Running the notebook
+If you want to run the woerdle-zehla tool on a remote machine, use the accompanying [Jupyter Notebook](woerdle-zehla.ipynb "Woerdle-zehla Jupyter Notebook").

 ## Questions
 Feel free to drop me a line in case of any questions.